thebedroomprogrammer/algocasts/data-structures/binary-search-tree/Readme.md

 * Height of empty tree is -1
 * Balance binary tree is balanced if |lHeight - rHeight| <= 1
 * Binary Trees can be implmented using Dynamic linked nodes or arrays.
-* For arrays the if node is at index i then left child would be at 2i+1 and right child would be at 2i+2 (Arrays are used to implment heaps) in a complete binary tree.
+* For arrays if a node is at index i then left child would be at 2i+1 and right child would be at 2i+2 (Arrays are used to implment heaps) in a complete binary tree.
 * Tree with N nodes there would be exactly N-1 edges.